≡ Menu

 Feline Asthma… Yep!
 It’s real, and here’s what should know about it!

-You might have heard your cat coughing and you assumed it’s just another one of those gross furballs, and when you weren’t left with that pleasant little treat, you might have even disregarded the whole episode until this little routine begins to become more frequent in which case you probably began to wonder…
+You might have heard your cat coughing and assumed it was just one of those gross furballs.
+When you weren’t left with that pleasant little treat, you might have even disregarded the whole episode until this little routine became more frequent, in which case you probably started to wonder…

 “Does my cat have the flu?
-Or is he or she allergic to something?”
+Or is they allergic to something?”

-A good start because now at least you recognize that something might be wrong which is always the start of fixing the problem.
-And in the case of feline asthma, fixing the problem is important becomes sometimes feline asthma can be deadly!
+This is a good start because now, at least, you recognize that something might be wrong, which is always the start of fixing the problem.
+In the case of feline asthma, fixing the issue is essential because sometimes feline asthma can be deadly!

 This is why…

-We wanted to take a moment and discuss exactly what feline asthma is so that if you think you cat might be suffering from this or if you’ve recently learned that your cat does have asthma, you’ll be better prepared as to what to expect.
+We wanted to take a moment and discuss precisely what feline asthma is so that if you think your cat might be suffering from this or if you’ve recently learned that your cat has asthma, you’ll be better prepared for what to expect.

 You see…

 Feline Asthma is a respiratory disease that affects how your cat breathes by making them wheeze, cough, or cut off their breathing completely.
-This occurs when the lining of the lungs’ and air passages become inflamed and can close up completely because of an allergic reaction or for no cause at all.
+This occurs when the lining of the lungs and air passages become inflamed and can close up entirely because of an allergic reaction or for no cause.

 The problem is…

-Some cats can be extremely affected by airway diseases like feline asthma and have severe constriction of their airways because of airway inflammation leading to acute respiratory distress and potentially death.
-While other cats could just simply look like they are coughing up a hairball once in a while.
-This is what makes feline asthma so difficult to diagnose and treat.
+Some cats can be highly affected by airway diseases like feline asthma and have severe constriction of their airways because of airway inflammation, leading to acute respiratory distress and potentially death.
+At the same time, other cats could look like they are coughing up a hairball occasionally.
+This is what makes feline asthma so challenging to diagnose and treat.

 Now you may be wondering…